internetguru/blog/source/_drafts/docker-hub-multi-architecture-docker-image.md

 ## Step 2: Install Docker Desktop

-First, ensure that you have Docker Desktop installed on your machine.
+Ensure that you have Docker Desktop installed on your machine.
 If you haven't, you can download it from the [official Docker website](https://www.docker.com/products/docker-desktop/) and follow the installation instructions for your operating system.

 {% note warning %}
 Docker Buildx is included in Docker Desktop starting from version 19.03.
 If you have an older version, you may need to install the Buildx plugin manually.
 Check the Buildx documentation for [installation instructions](https://github.com/docker/buildx#installing).